 Official translations of documents that are not in Spanish must be provided.

-Documents to prove that you were living in Spain prior to 31st December 2020
+Documents to prove that you were living in Spain prior to 31st December 2020 and have continued to do so since

 *receipts of transactions with establishments in Spain